MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-application-model.md

 * Setting up and initializing environment variables that the service executable needs.
 This is not limited to only executables written via the Service Fabric programming models.
 For example, npm.exe needs some environment variables configured for deploying a node.js application.
 * Setting up access control by installing security certificates.

-For more details on how to configure the **SetupEntryPoint** see [Configure the policy for a service setup entry point](service-fabric-application-runas-security.md)
+For more details on how to configure the **SetupEntryPoint**, see [Configure the policy for a service setup entry point](service-fabric-application-runas-security.md)

 **EnvironmentVariables** provides a list of environment variables that are set for this code package.
-Environmentment variables can be overridden in the `ApplicationManifest.xml` to provide different values for different service instances.
+Environment variables can be overridden in the `ApplicationManifest.xml` to provide different values for different service instances.

 **DataPackage** declares a folder, named by the **Name** attribute, that contains arbitrary static data to be consumed by the process at run time.